Raven CMS

 Building on Raven

-There are several places in your local install that are ignored by the update process: Your Theme and Extension folders.
+There are several places in your local install that are going to be ignored by the future update process: Your Theme and Extension folders.
 They are designed to safely accomodate your modifications and preserve them through system updates.
 If you need further architectural info, I had Codex document its work.

 Themes